bpezzullo/Mars/README.md

           mars_pic for the documents with the hemispheres
   - miscellaneous folders associated with converting the python Mission_to_mars file to ddls
   - Template folder storing the html files
-  - Resources - obsolete
-  - images folder showing the suggested web pages
+  - Screenshots folder showing the final web pages

 ![About](Screenshots/Introduction_page.png)